OnionIoT/documentation/docs/guides/packages/c-package-example.md

 cp openwrt-sdk/bin/packages/mipsel_24kc/base/*.ipk openwrt-sdk/package/apps/output
  ```

-Outside the Docker container in the top level directory of the source code, do ls -1 output to see the contents of the output directory.
+Outside the Docker container in the top level directory of the source code, run `ls -l output` to see the contents of the output directory.

 You'll see `c-example_1.0-1_mipsel_24kc.ipk` listed, which is the file you're interested in.